-Configuring TLM Drives
+Configuring TLM Drives in Media Manager

-The TLM robot can have several different types of drives, usually with a SCSI interface, and you use the same methods to create device files for these drives as for other drives.
+A TLM robot can have several different types of drives, usually with a SCSI interface, and you use the same methods to create device files for these drives as for other drives.
 If the drives are SCSI and connect to the robot through a control unit, you must specify the logical unit number (lun) for each drive, as they share the same SCSI ID.